ColoradoSchoolOfMines/Plummet-Language/README.md

 ## Project Notice

 This repo is under a large rework.
 I will be messy for a little bit while I sort things out.

+## TODO

+- [ ] Fix file/class names
+- [ ] Write unit tests for all sub functions in compiler/internal/